benbahrenburg/TiNetworkHelpers/iOSNetwork/README.md

 Welcome to the benCoding Network Helpers for Titanium project

 <h2>Before you start</h2>
 * You need Titanium 1.8.1 or greater.
-I recommend downloading the CI build available here.
-When downloading please make sure you select the 1.8.X branch.
-For instructions on how to install a CI Build please read [this](https://wiki.appcelerator.org/display/guides/Installing+Titanium+SDK+Continuous+Builds).
-* This module has been tested only on iOS 5.
-There isn’t any iOS 5 specific features referenced, so it should work on iOS 4.3+.
+* This module requires iOS 4.2+.

 <h2>Setup </h2>